Articles

 eConsults deliver so many patient benefits.
 Patients save money with fewer copays, less travel expenses and reduced time off work.
 Patient satisfaction improves when diagnosis and treatment are delivered quickly.
 Equal access to specialty care increases because social and geographic challenges related to care are reduced.
 Outcomes also improve when patients receive treatment fast, avoid expensive emergency care, and experience better care continuity.

-Visiting a specialist is expensive.
-And not visiting the specialist can be catastrophic for the patient.
-The patient saves at least $120 per avoided referral — $40 per visit over the 3 visits typically needed to receive a diagnosis and treatment.
-Primary care accounts for only 5% of total healthcare costs.
-Specialty care contributes to 16.5% of healthcare costs.
+Visiting a specialist is expensive, and not visiting the specialist can be catastrophic for the patient.
+The patient saves at least $120 per avoided referral—$40 per visit over the 3 visits typically needed to receive a diagnosis and treatment.
+Primary care accounts for only 5% of total healthcare costs, while specialty care contributes to 16.5%.
 Treatment in the primary care setting avoids copays and care delays that increase costs.

 The trick is to provide the right amount of specialty care in the right setting.

-Healthcare Finance News reports that $200 billion, or 25% of our healthcare costs, are for unnecessary tests and treatments.
-This figure doesn’t include unnecessary emergency room visits, multiple visits to your clinic because a patient can’t get an appointment quickly or increased cost of care due to untreated conditions.
+Healthcare Finance News reports that $200 billion, or 25% of healthcare costs, are for unnecessary tests and treatments.
+This figure doesn’t include unnecessary emergency room visits, multiple visits to the clinic because a patient can’t get an appointment quickly or increased costs due to untreated conditions.

 Let’s eliminate these unnecessary costs by consulting with an eConsult specialist to determine exactly what tests are needed and reduce duplicate tests at the ER or specialist’s office by avoiding these high-cost care settings whenever possible.